WebDevBooster/dozenal/README.md

 To be fair, a decimal point is *impossible to beat*.
 It's the simplest possible glyph and the most elegant solution for denoting a fraction boundary.
 Just one single dot (or a tap with a pen).

-Lucky for us, since the apostrophe already makes clear (before the eye even starts reading the number) that a given number is in dozenal, we can just keeping using the point for fractions.
+Lucky for us, since the apostrophe already makes clear (before the eye even starts reading the number) that a given number is in dozenal, we can just keep using the point for fractions.
 Perfect!

 ### Hardware and software calculators